LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 The Leadership by Design program is a multi-year program that supports the success of academically promising Black youth and does so in partnership with parents.

-The Leadership by Design (LBD) program is based on ten pillars of programming and these are constantly reviewed.
-Together, these ten pillars provide LBD students with opportunities for leadership development, career exploration, responsible citizenship and encouragement to serve their schools and community.
+The Leadership by Design (LBD) program is based on ten pillars.
+Together, these ten pillars provide LBD students with support and opportunities for leadership development and career exploration.
 What follows is a brief synopsis of each of the ten pillars of LBD programming.

 PILLAR #1: SATURDAY LEARNING SESSIONS